GuenterWolf/Image-Merger/README.md

 This utility was inspired by the brilliant artwork of [Petros Vrellis](http://artof01.com/vrellis/works/AllAndOne.html "Out of All Things One, and Out of One All Things").
 ## Installation Instructions
-* Download the [Image.Merger.Setup](https://github.com/GuenterWolf/Image-Merger/releases/download/v1.0.0/Image.Merger.Setup.zip) ZIP file on your Windows PC.
+* Download the [Image.Merger.Setup](https://github.com/GuenterWolf/Image-Merger/releases/download/v1.0.0/Image.Merger.Setup.zip) ZIP file to your Windows PC.
 * Unzip and run the `setup.exe` program, then follow the instructions.
   You may be prompted to install .NET Desktop Runtime 8.0.8 (x64) as a prerequisite.
 ## Program Usage